rhine3/audiomoth-guide/guide.md

 ### Set time and program on AudioMoth

-Set switch on AudioMoth to “USB/OFF” mode and plug into computer via microUSB
+Set switch on AudioMoth to “USB/OFF” mode and plug into computer via microUSB.

 Verify that the AudioMoth is plugged in: the date, time, and recorder information on the programming app will go from greyed out to black.